 More Advantages of LocalBitcoins...

-- They have enabled 2FA (two-factor authentication) for all their user-accounts to add an extra security layer.
-They also have a login-guard.
-This is done by recording the browser address and notify you if someone logins using your credentials from a different browser or device.
+- They have enabled 2FA (two-factor authentication) for all their user accounts to add an extra security layer.
+They also have a login guard.
+This is done by recording the browser address and notifying you if someone logins using your credentials from a different browser or device.

 - LocalBitcoins accepts all manner of payment methods, including PayPal.

 - There are no buying/selling limits placed on users.
 You can buy or sell as much as you want to (assuming you can find someone to take the other side of the trade, for instance, it may be difficult to find a buyer of 1000 bitcoins).

 - It is a private way to buy or sell cryptocurrency.
 You do not require any personal information to be shared, it provides the users with complete anonymity.

 - Selling or buying bitcoins here is free.
 The only fees they charge is on the trade.
 Flat fees of 1% are charged on every completed trade.

 - LocalBitcoins is also seen as a great way for users to cash out of their positions, with lots of exchanges making it very difficult to exchange bitcoin back to fiat, LocalBitcoins makes the process as easy as buying.
 This means that you can get out of a trade at the price you wanted rather than being forced to wait until the next day because the withdrawal limit isn't high enough.

 Disadvantages of LocalBitcoins

 - It is not available in Germany or the state of New York.
-Many other parts of the US do have an access to it.
+Many other parts of the US do have access to it.

 - Anonymity comes with a complete set of dangers and risks.
-There are many cases of frauds on LocalBitcoins, as the power lies with the people.
-The exchange does its part on verifying the kind of people who come to their website to deal with.
+There are many cases of frafraud LocalBitcoins, as the power lies with the people.
+The exchange does its part in verifying the kind of people who come to their website to deal with.
 But they do not take responsibility if the trade goes wrong.
 The buyer has to be careful himself.